 When the Planck base units are re-envisioned to create a base-2 chart from the smallest to the largest measurements of space and time, it becomes increasingly evident (1) neither space-nor-time are absolute, (2) time-and-space are Janus-faced, correlated with the Janus-face of mass and energy, and (3) all the notations are, even today, generating one Plancksphere per Plancksecond.

-There are around 65 notations (doublings) before waves, particles, and fluctuations.
-Sixty-five successive doublings of the Planck Length and Planck Time are enough space and time to do a lot of mathematics-and-geometry, but key leaders within the academic-intellectual community think it’s too small for much of anything.
+There are around 64 notations (doublings) before waves, particles, and fluctuations.
+Sixty-four successive doublings of the Planck Length and Planck Time are enough space and time to do a lot of mathematics-and-geometry, but key leaders within the academic-intellectual community think it’s too small for much of anything.

 The First Three Minutes.3 In this 1976 book Steven Weinberg begins his study of the universe at about 1/100 of a second after the big bang.
 That is Notation-138 within our horizontally-scrolled chart.
 There are 202 base-2 notations or doublings from Planck Time, the very first infinitesimal moment of the universe, to this very day.
 And, yes, there are just 202 simple doublings.